devmodle/0300000001.module_unitycommonexternals/Plugins/SimpleFileBrowser/README.txt

 3. FAQ
+- Android build fails, it says "error: attribute android:requestLegacyExternalStorage not found" in Console "android:requestLegacyExternalStorage" attribute in AndroidManifest.xml grants full access to device's storage on Android 10 but requires you to update your Android SDK to at least SDK 29.
+If this isn't possible for you, you should open SimpleFileBrowser.aar with WinRAR or 7-Zip and then remove the "<application ... />" tag from AndroidManifest.xml.

 - Can't show the file browser on Android, it says "java.lang.ClassNotFoundException: com.yasirkula.unity.FileBrowserPermissionReceiver" in Logcat
 If your project uses ProGuard, try adding the following line to ProGuard filters: -keep class com.yasirkula.unity.* { *; }